Creating automated tests in Java and WireMock Cloud

 WireMock is distributed in two different types of JAR - a standard “thin” JAR, and a “fat” standalone JAR.
 The latter of these contains all of WireMock’s dependencies and repackages (shades) most of these.
 Either can be used as a dependency in your project and which you choose depends primarily on whether you have dependencies already present that conflict with WireMock’s.
 Picking the standalone version generally avoids these problems but at the cost of a larger JAR download.

-If you’re using Gradle you can add WireMock to your build file’s dependencies as follows:
+If you’re using Gradle you can add WireMock to your build file’s dependencies as follows.
+Choose one of:

 After you’ve created a mock API in the WireMock Cloud UI, setting up a WireMock client to it is a one-line task (you can copy-paste this from your mock API’s Settings page):